zabeehu/webtip/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: "/about/"

 ---

-WebTip.org was created to offer helpful tips and guides for the web, without the fluff.
+WebTip.org was created to help anyone looking for tips and guide to be successful in online business.

-This website is built using Jekyll, a static site generator.